mechagic/mechagic.github.io/src/resources.md

 - Webring tool list, what it says on the tin - [link](https://brisray.com/web/webring-tech.htm)
 - Eleventy, the SSG that I'm using right now! - [link](https://www.11ty.dev/)
 - CSSgradient, what I used to make all of the gradients here - [link](https://cssgradient.io)
-- Petrapixel's layout builder, actively maintained unlike the one above - [link](https://petrapixel.neocities.org/coding/layout-generator)
+- Petrapixel's layout builder, actively maintained - [link](https://petrapixel.neocities.org/coding/layout-generator)

 ---